Cyb3rWard0g/log4jshell-lab/research-notes/2021-12-10_02-log4j-jndi-lookup.md

 ## What Can Be Stored in Those Remote Locations?

-* JNDI directory naming services have the ability to store Java objects and share them between applications.
+* JNDI directory naming services have the ability to store `Java objects` and share them between applications.
-* Instead of returning a simple string such as "Roberto", a Java object can be returned or referenced from another location.
+* Instead of returning a simple string such as `Roberto`, a `Java object` can be returned or referenced from another location.

 ## Requesting and Referencing Java objects in an LDAP directory (RFC 2713)